skovnats/SVE-Systemic-Verification-Engineering/README.Opa.md

 These projects prioritize **implementation and real-world case studies** over early formalization.
 Detailed academic papers are planned retrospectively, once empirical results and operational benchmarks are available.

+#### This document represents the full conceptual, personal, and philosophical context of S.V.E.
+It is not required reading for engaging with the engineering components of the project.

 ---

 # 🌍 S.V.E. — Systemic Verification Engineering